Is your mobility issue holding you back and keeping you from enjoying life as you once did?

 Memory Foam Cushions

 If you’re interested in taking comfort to the next level, memory foam is the way to do it.
-Not only will these cushions conform to the shape of your body, but they also provide an even distribution of pressure, making these cushions ideal for people who plan to spend several hours a day in their chair.
+Not only will these cushions conform to the shape of your body, but they also provide an even distribution of pressure, making these cushions ideal for people who plan to spend several hours a day in their chairs.

 Wheelchair Cushions